The Shipping Law Review: Ocean Logistics

 Received bills of lading and shipped bills of lading

-Where the goods have been received into the carrier's charge at the quay or in the warehouse and are not loaded, a document called a 'received for shipment bill' will be issued.
+When goods have been received into the carrier's charge at the quay or in the warehouse and are not loaded, a document called a 'received for shipment bill' will be issued.
 Once the goods have been loaded on board the ship, the received bill may be exchanged6 or converted into a shipped bill containing the same representations.
-In order to obtain documentary credit, banks will only accept shipped bills of lading (not received bills of lading).
+To obtain documentary credit, banks will only accept shipped bills of lading (not received bills of lading).

 Multimodal or combined transport bills of lading and port-to-port bills